Billy Ryan (hurler)

-Billy Ryan (born 21 July 1996) is an Irish hurler who plays for Kilkenny Intermediate Championship club Graigue–Ballycallan and at inter-county level with the Kilkenny senior hurling team.
+Billy Ryan (born 21 July 1996) is an Irish hurler who plays for Kilkenny Senior Championship club Graigue–Ballycallan and at inter-county level with the Kilkenny senior hurling team.
 He usually lines out as a centre-forward.

 Playing career

 St. Kieran's College

 Ryan first came to prominence as a hurler with St. Kieran's College in Kilkenny.
 Having played in every grade as a hurler, he was eventually called up the college's senior team.
 On 9 March 2014, Ryan scored a point from right corner-forward when St. Kieran's College suffered a 2-13 to 0-13 defeat by Kilkenny CBS in the Leinster final.
 On 5 April 2014, Ryan was dropped from the starting fifteen for the All-Ireland final against Kilkenny CBS.
 He came on as a substitute for Brian Cody and collected a winners' medal following the 2-16 to 0-13 victory.

 On 28 February 2015, Ryan won a Leinster Championship medal after scoring two points when St. Kieran's College defeated St. Peter's College by 1-14 to 1-06 in the final.
 He was selected at full-forward when St. Kieran's College faced Thurles CBS in the All-Ireland final.
 Ryan scored three points and collected a second successive winner's medal following the 1-15 to 1-12 victory.